 T.S.
-Eliot converted to Christianity and joined the Anglican Church in 1927, a man with no faith now having to find some.
-Perhaps his faith was already there, the faith, at least, that if he put a pencil to … Continue reading
+Eliot joined the Anglican Church in 1927, a man of no faith who wanted to find some.
+Perhaps the faith was already there, the faith, at least, that if he put a pencil to paper, he would create … Continue reading

 I am a slow reader and come to a lot of books slowly too, but if you live long enough, as I seem to be doing—so far, so good—good books, or books that I enjoy do come.
 Such a … Continue reading